Kamenný Újezd (České Budějovice District): Etymology

-The name means 'stony újezd in Czech.
+The name means 'stony Újezd' in Czech.

 Geography

 Kamenný Újezd is located about 8 km south of České Budějovice.
 It lies in the Gratzen Foothills.
 The highest point is the hill Na Vrchu at 574 m above sea level.
 The western municipal border is partly formed by the Vltava River.
 The municipal territory is rich in fishponds.

 History

 The first written mention of Kamenný Újezd is from 1263.
-From 1455 to 1602, the village was property of the Rosenberg family as a part of the Krumlov estate.
+From 1455 to 1602, the village was property of the Rosenberg family as a part of the Český Krumlov estate.
 In 1552, the Rosenbergs unsuccessfully tried to promote Kamenný Újezd to a town.
 The estate was acquired by Emperor Rudolf II in 1602.
 Kamenný Újezd was badly damaged during the Thirty Years' War.
-As a part of the Krumlov estate, the village was owned by the Eggenberg family in 1622–1719 and by the Schwarzenberg family from 1719 until the establishment of a sovereign municipality in 1849.
+As a part of the Český Krumlov estate, the village was owned by the Eggenberg family in 1622–1719 and by the Schwarzenberg family from 1719 until the establishment of an independent municipality in 1849.